Bachelor of Arts, Applied Studies

 - Adapt knowledge and skills connecting critical thinking, vocation, service and academic disciplines to evaluate real world problems.
 (Transformation)

 - Become enlightened and engaged citizens who display a Christlike passion to promote justice, seek peace, and pursue tolerance in their communities.
-(Community & Service)
+(Community and Service)

 - Develop a deeper understanding of the relation of self to world through investigation of the influence of social, cultural, economic, and political institutions in shaping human thought, value, and behavior.
 (Community)